InnerSourceCommons/archive.innersourcecommons.org/events/isc-spring-2020.md

 ### COVID-19 and InnerSource Commons current Status

-The InnerSource Commons Madrid Summit is taking place at this moment of time.
-We suggest you follow general recommendations by the WHO and once in Spain the Spanish government ones.
-We are updating the [COVID-19 related page](https://innersourcecommons.org/events/isc-spring-2020-coronavirus/) with the last news about the situation in Madrid.
+As of now, the InnerSource Commons Madrid Summit is taking place.
+We suggest you follow general recommendations by the WHO and - once in Spain - those of the Spanish government.
+We are constantly updating the [COVID-19 related page](https://innersourcecommons.org/events/isc-spring-2020-coronavirus/).

 ### Registration